hotosm/learnosm/_posts/de/editing/0300-11-29-josm-plugins.md

 JOSM-Erweiterungen
 ==================

-This section of LearnOSM is in the process of being translated.
-If you would like to assist with translating this site, please see [CONTRIBUTING.md](https://github.com/hotosm/learnosm/blob/gh-pages/CONTRIBUTING.md).

----

 Je weiter Sie mit Ihren Bearbeitungstechniken vorankommen, desto mehr zusätzliche Eigenschaften von JOSM werden Sie anwenden wollen.
 JOSM erlaubt Ihnen, zahllose Erweiterungen zu installieren, die zusätzliche Funktionen bereitstellen.